dacioromero/dacio.dev/content/posts/python-memory-mangement/index.md

 ## Default to None

-In my Tries I realized that there are a lot of moments when a Trie won't have any subtries, but I still made a list for them.
+In my Tries, I realized that there are a lot of moments when a Trie won't have any subtries, but I still made a list for them.

-Although there's a bit of a tradeoff, I believe in situations where you have 4.6 million of the same object it's worth it to default variables to None and only create them when necessary
+Although there's a bit of a tradeoff, I believe in situations where you have 4.6 million of the same object it's worth it to default variables to None and only creates them when necessary

 <center>
   <img alt="Example" src="./none.png">